mtmoncur/dl-setup/README.md

         >>> exit()

 ### OpenBLAS
 * OpenBLAS is a linear algebra library and is faster than Atlas.
 This step is optional, but note that some of the following steps assume that OpenBLAS is installed.
-You'll need to install gfortran to compile it.
+You'll need to install gfortran to compile it.You may need to include target=HASWELL in the make command.

         mkdir ~/git
         cd ~/git